 Invest in us.

-Finally, we want to you invent in us, both financially and emotionally.
+Finally, we want to you invest in us, both financially and emotionally.
 Train us and build relationships with us.
 We want to know you.
 We want to know about your past, your family, even what kind of cake you like.
 Millennials struggle with work/life separation in the sense that we want to feel a personal connection to those around us.
 By opening up - no matter how unnatural it seems - it will create a sense of trust that Millennials will greatly value.
 When you invest in us, we invest in you.
 People rarely stay at a company because they love its business model or the work they do.
 They stay loyal to a company because of the relationships they’ve built.

 So, to our Baby Boomer bosses and Gen X managers, with great power comes great responsibility.
 Take the time to understand why Millennials are the way we are; it’ll benefit you in the long run.
 Besides, love us or hate us, we’re clearly here to stay, and we want to be strong, collaborative employees and bring value to the companies we work for.Looking for more effective ways to bridge the gap between multiple generations of workers?
 We’re happy to help!
 Reach out to us at: firstname.lastname@example.org.